-A. Keast & Hood's internal spreadsheet is used for comparison of

-B. On a quarterly basis, the sustainability committee will review the internal database to understand whether calculations are being completed and to look for trends to help identify areas of
+- A. Keast & Hood's internal spreadsheet is used for comparison of the LCA project data within the firm to national averages. - B. On a quarterly basis, the sustainability committee will review the internal database to understand whether calculations are being completed and to look for trends to help identify areas of improvement.